IBM/cp4ba-rapid-deployment/cp4ba-21-0-1/05installCP4BA.md

    <your-hostname>
    ```

-4. Wait untill all Operators are installed, this might take a while (you need to see 8 pods in \<your-ibm-cp4ba-project\>, 12 pods in ibm-common-services project, all Running and Ready 1/1)
+4. Wait untill all Operators are installed, this might take a while (you need to see e.g. 7 pods in \<your-ibm-cp4ba-project\>, 12 pods in ibm-common-services project, all Running and Ready 1/1)

+   **Note:** The number of pods can vary based on when you install and what version of the Operators is installed.

 5. In folder **deployment-db2-cp4ba** update the properties file for CP4BA **05-parametersForCp4ba.sh**, provide the following properties: